 Coach, don't rescue

-When a child hits a small social bump — a squabble over a toy, a hurt feeling — the instinct is to step in and solve it.
-Try, when it's safe to, stepping back half a pace and coaching instead: "What do you want to happen?
-What could you say?"
-Solving it for them ends the discomfort quickly but teaches nothing.
+When a child hits a small social bump, a squabble over a toy, a hurt feeling, the instinct is to step in and solve it.
+When it's safe to, try stepping back half a pace and coaching instead.
+What do you want to happen?
+What could you say?
+Solving it for them ends the discomfort quickly and teaches nothing.
 Helping them solve it builds the muscle.

 Protect unstructured play